About Rx in Reach

 About the Rx in Reach GA Coalition

-Rx in Reach GA Coalition advocates for legislation that ends the financial and discriminatory barriers to securing vital medications.
-The Rx in Reach Coalition was started in September 2011 to give a voice to Georgians who struggle with affordable access to their medications and specialty drugs.
-We have 20 health-centered organizations as members joining efforts to advocate for legislation that ends the financial and discriminatory barriers to securing these drugs.
-We support legislation that provides limitations on step therapy/fail first protocols.
-Step therapy is a health insurance protocol that requires patients to first try a less expensive drug on a Prescription Drug list before moving up a "step" to a more expensive drug.
+Rx in Reach GA Coalition is a 24-member health-centered organizations advocating for legislation that ends the financial and discriminatory barriers to securing vital medications.
+Rx in Reach GA Coalition has helped create and support legislation that provides limitations on step therapy/fail first protocols.
+Step therapy is a health insurance protocol that requires patients to first try a less expensive drug on a prescription drug list before moving up a "step" to a more expensive drug.
 This approach is also called "fail first” protocol.

 When coverage of a prescription drug is blocked because of step therapy protocols, the patient and prescribing doctor must have access to a clear, convenient and expeditious process to a step therapy exception determination.
 This exception will allow the doctor to prescribe the best drug for the patient's medical needs.

 The Rx in Reach GA Coalition, Medical Association of Georgia (MAG) and its supporters believe the following provisions are essential to protect patients: